chirdeepnr/Damage_LS_Corroded/README.md

 # Damage_LS_Corroded

-Predicts failure mode and damage limit states of corroded RC bridge pier
+Welcome to the repository for Damage_LS_Corroded, an application designed to predict the failure mode damage states thresholds for Corroded Bridge Piers using machine learning models.
+This application provides essential insights into the structural response under various conditions.